telekrex/wart/README.md

 ## How to play
 To play a game, simply create a python script that imports Wart.py, then `play(story directory, starting moment)`.
 See demo.py for how that looks.
 As stated above, this project isn't focused on the front end.
 The play function will simply run the game in your terminal of choice, but you can extend this to a custom front end if you want, there are lots of tools out there for doing this, such as Pygame.

+## Credits
+Written by telekrex.

+## License
+This project is released into the public domain.
+See the [LICENSE](LICENSE) file for details.